qsnake/gpaw/doc/install/installationguide.rst

 itself for more possible options.
 After editing :svn:`customize.py`, follow the instructions for the standard installation from step 3 on.

+:ref:`platforms_and_architectures` provides examples of settings on different platforms.

 Parallel installation
 =====================